ericleek03/ME405-Romi-Project/README.md

 This repository contains the software and documentation for a MicroPython Romi robot designed for navigation by usng coorperative multitasking, motor control, and sensors to follow a course.
 The Romi robot was built using a Nucleo L476RG.
 The line sensor, and bump sensors were purchased through Pololu.

-Please use the table of contents to navigate.
+**Please use the table of contents in the top right corner to navigate the page.**

+ _The collaborators on this project are **Eric Lee, Roman Ruettimann, and Jonathan Enrique Corvera.** All three students each contributed to the software and hardware of the code equally._

 ## Map Course Description